 Diabetes is a chronic condition that has become one of the most common lifestyle disorders in the world.
 If left untreated, diabetes can have serious health risks, such as kidney malfunction, heart disease, etc. However, you can mitigate that risk by following healthy eating habits.
-Here are some foods to avoid for diabetes that can lower your possibility of getting the condition.
+If you’re just learning to cook healthy meals for yourself, consult a nutritionist or start small by signing up for meal kits and delivery that can help you learn the basics of a healthy recipe.
+Also, here are some foods to avoid for diabetes that can lower your possibility of developing the condition:

 1. Sugary beverages